Mastered for iTunes

 - TRY IT YOURSELF!
 Now, if you are a musician/composer and you do not trust yourself with mastering, I understand.
 I had the same thought once, however I decided to take the proper steps and gain all the knowledge possible from many various sources, including but not limited to: books from libraries, online tutorials, forums, and even world renowned/famous mastering engineers.
 Typically you want another set of ears to process your mastering, but if you are convinced you have a great set of ears and you are willing to trust yourself, then be like Shia LaBeouf and JUST DO IT!
 If you are willing to help yourself learn how to master, I am more than welcome to provide some tips if you have questions.
 Please feel free to contact me via my contact form in the header.
 Also if I may highly suggest, please purchase Bob Katz' 'Mastering Audio: The Art and the Science' (3rd edition).
 This book contains pretty much everything you need to know.
 I do not recommend reading this book until you have learned from all other sources though, as the book is quite complex and may confuse easily since there are a lot of concepts and terms that may be difficult for some to understand who may not be as familiar.
 I also recommend his 1st edition copy.
 They have their differences, but they both are important as the K-20 scale is still a fundamental part to how I master, fusing this with the LUFS scale.

 - NO GUARANTEES!
 This is probably the most important bullet point I would like to focus on.
 Regarding the fact that Apple has a specific set of requirements for Mastered for iTunes placement, there is a possibility that your music may not be compatible.
 By the end of the day, I have to approve your music to make sure it adheres to Apple's policies and concurrently I also have a reputation to protect.
 Typically I can make any mix that follows my guidelines a great Mastered for iTunes master, however there are still cases where there may be some type of issue with the mix from the mixing engineer.
 There is a loudness plague going around, and the loudness war appears to have been won by the EBU and ITU international committees.
 There are still mixing engineers and mastering engineers in the industry that do not seem to care about these laws and guidelines regarding loudness, and continue to squash their mix.
-I refuse to make a "loud" mix by applying brickwall limiting.
+I refuse to make a "loud" mix by applying large amounts of brickwall limiting.
 Either I will take a mix and bring down the overall volume to meet these standards, or I will simply deny it.
 I do not approve everyone's mixes that submit to me, and keep in mind that any mix sent to me will first need to be evaluated to make sure that the work can be done.
 Please do your best to protect the integrity and dynamics of your music and your mix to ensure that your music will be accepted.
+I will allow mastering of tracks to -14 LUFS which is radio standard such as Spotify and YouTube, but no louder than that because -14 LUFS still retains a decent amount of headroom and is now industry standard for radio play.

 If you have read the above then you agree to these terms and will know that there are no refunds available after the work has been completed.
 If you send a mix and you have received a denial notification, please try your best to either fix your mix one last time or make the necessary changes to your future projects.
 You will not be charged if you send your mix and there has been no work completed.
 If you send your mix and it is accepted, but needs some kind of minor re-work, please do your best to have this performed in a timely manner.*